PHP 8 Compatibility Check and Performance Tips.

 PHP 7 was first released back on 03 Dec 2015.
-Yes, I’m sure, it’s been around a while!
-The PHP team encouraged upgrading to PHP 7, hailing its improvements such as being twice as fast, consistent 64-bit support, removal of old and unsupported SAPIs and extensions, improved fatal error resistance, to name a few.
+Yes, it’s been around a while!
+The PHP team encouraged upgrading to PHP 7, hailing its improvements such as being twice as fast, consistent 64-bit support, removing old and unsupported SAPIs and extensions, and improved fatal error resistance, to name a few.

 A few years ago, I wrote the short article 80% of the web powered by PHP.
 [But 90% of PHP sites run PHP5].
-Since then, we’ve had some movement on this front.
-PHP 7 now accounts for more than 60% of PHP versions in use.
-PHP still holds almost 80% market share of server-side programming languages for websites.
+Since then, we’ve had some movement on this front; PHP 7 now accounts for more than 60% of installed PHP versions and PHP still holds almost 80% market share of server-side programming languages for websites.

 At the end of 2021, PHP 7.4 will lose active support.
 So what are your thoughts?
 Have you performed a PHP 8 Compatibility Check?
 Are you ready to upgrade?
 What are some of the standout features of PHP 8?
 Let’s have a look.

 There are some tools available that automate the process of checking your scripts for PHP 8 compatibility.
 Here is a couple that I can recommend.